-We all know what the last 18 months have been like, so we’re not going to start this blog with the cliched “The last 18 months have been hard on us all…” type of statement covering the internet at present.
+We all know what the last 18 months have been like, so we’re not going to start this blog post with the cliched “The last 18 months have been hard on us all…” type of statement covering the internet at present.
 Everyone has been through it but now is a time of hope, recovery, and introspection, not further doom and gloom.
 A statement that may seem slightly contrary if you’ve read the title, but awareness and understanding are key to progress.
-As such, we’d like to use this post to discuss some of the health issues that have been arising since the pandemic hit, in the hope that raising awareness may contribute to someone’s recovery; and if it does, even one person, then it would have been worth it.
+As such, we’d like to use this post to discuss some of the health issues that have been arising since the pandemic hit, in the hope that raising awareness may contribute to someone’s recovery; and if it does, even for one person, then it would have been worth it.

 The Return of Freedoms

 As the final major stage of lockdown is set to lift (at some point) in the next few weeks and blinking, we step into the sun.
 There’s more to be seen than can ever be seen, and more to do than can ever be done.

 But neither Elton John nor Mufasa could ever have foreseen the sheer level of sacrifice and hardship that has been required of everyone to pull through this pandemic.
 But now, as the UK edges closer and closer back towards the light, we need to take stock of the impact on us all; especially our children.